snphillips/LED-Candle/README.md

 `git clone https://github.com/snphillips/led-candle.git`

-- Connect the Adafruit ItsyBitsy into your computer via USB (ensure it's a USB data cable).
+- Connect the Adafruit ItsyBitsy MO Express into your computer via USB (ensure it's a USB data cable).

 - Using the Arduino IDE, open `led-candle.ino`.

 - Select Adafruit ItsyBitsy MO Express from the Tools->Board menu.
   Next go into the Tools -> Programmer menu and select the USBtinyISP programmer.

-- Upload `led-candle.ino` to the Adafruit ItsyBitsy MO Express board by pressing the tiny button on the Adafruit ItsyBitsy MO Express.
+- Upload `led-candle.ino` to the Adafruit ItsyBitsy board by pressing the tiny button on the Adafruit ItsyBitsy.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".
   If your code uploaded successfully, at the end of the output message you'll see a paragraph like this:

 `Verify successful
 Done in 3.607 seconds
 writeWord(addr=0xe000ed0c,value=0x5fa0004)`

-Nothing will happen yet, but now the code is on your Adafruit ItsyBitsy MO Express.
+Nothing will happen yet, but now the code is on your Adafruit ItsyBitsy.

 ## How to Assemble Hardware